 What is our plan to win?
 We have a unique opportunity at this moment in time to permanently protect the Boundary Waters from sulfide-ore copper mining.

 Our path to permanent protection from sulfide-ore mining includes:

-- passing a permanent protection bill in Congress and the MN legislature
+Passing permanent protection bills in Congress and the Minnesota legislature

-- using science to push back against the proposed mine plan
+Using science to push back against the proposals and greenwashing from mining companies

-U.S. Rep. Betty McCollum introduced HR 2794 - the Boundary Waters Protection and Pollution Prevention Act in the 117th Congress.
+U.S. Rep. Betty McCollum introduced HR 2794 - the Boundary Waters Protection and Pollution Prevention Act.
 The bill would forever ban sulfide-ore copper mining on federal lands in the watershed of the Boundary Waters.
-It is important to have broad co-sponsorship of this bill by Members of the U.S. House of Representatives.

 Minnesota Reps.
 Kelly Morrison and Jim Davnie and Minnesota Sen. Steve Cwodzinski are authoring a state Boundary Waters Permanent Protection Bill (HF 840 & SF 763).
-This bill would permanently ban sulfide-ore copper mining on state lands in the watershed of the Boundary Waters.
-Take action below to urge your Minnesota Representative and Minnesota Senator to co-author this important bill.
+This compliment to the federal bill would permanently ban sulfide-ore copper mining on state lands in the watershed of the Boundary Waters.
+Take action below to urge your Minnesota Representative and Minnesota Senator to support and work to pass this important bill.
 Read our factsheet about the bill here.